ArbDoge AI (AIDOGE) Price Tops $0.0000

-ArbDoge AI (AIDOGE) traded down 7.1% against the dollar during the one day period ending at 13:00 PM ET on June 14th.
-During the last week, ArbDoge AI has traded 30.8% lower against the dollar.
-ArbDoge AI has a market cap of $62.77 million and $10.52 million worth of ArbDoge AI was traded on exchanges in the last 24 hours.
-One ArbDoge AI token can now be bought for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+ArbDoge AI (AIDOGE) traded 4.4% higher against the dollar during the one day period ending at 12:00 PM Eastern on June 19th.
+During the last seven days, ArbDoge AI has traded 24.3% lower against the dollar.
+One ArbDoge AI token can now be purchased for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+ArbDoge AI has a market capitalization of $55.24 million and $11.87 million worth of ArbDoge AI was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.